Applications developers make computers perform specific tasks, based on their client's specifications

 As an applications developer, you'll need to:

-- work as part of a team, which may be established purely for a particular project to write a specific section of the program
+• work as part of a team, which may be formed specifically for a project to develop a particular part of the program

-- test sample datasets to check that output from the program works as intended
+• test sample datasets to check that program outputs function as intended

-- conduct user acceptance testing, to ensure the program can be used easily, quickly and accurately
+• conduct user acceptance testing, to ensure the program is intuitive, efficient and accurate

 Salary

-Salaries vary according to the size of the installation/application, the location, size and nature of the employer's business and the sector.
+Salaries vary according to the type of application developed, the location, size, and nature of the employer's business and the sector.
 Top-range salaries are mostly found in the finance and consultancy sectors based in London and the South East.

 Contracting rates of pay are around double the rates permanent staff receive.